 Dawn blends many different modalities in each personalized massage session.
 Myofascial release, cupping, shiatsu, and sports massage techniques are among the varied modalities that may be used in any given session to meet her client's goals.
 She specializes in deep tissue, results oriented techniques, but understands and has a great intuitive touch when it comes to knowing appropriate use of pressure.
 The most satisfying aspect of Dawn's work is the client who is relieved of their pain and on their way to better health.
 Working with a sports chiropractor for most of her career, this deep tissue Jedi has worked with pre-Olympians and professional athletes including the Anaheim Ducks, Dodgers, Angels, and football, tennis, surf, golf, and volleyball players to name a few.
 She understands sports injuries; works with pre and post op; and is knowledgeable in finding the source of pain.

 Dawn Astrid graduated with honors from the National Holistic Institute (NHI) in Emeryville, CA in 2006.
-She has additional training in health education ans was a TA at NHI during her time as a student there.
+She has additional training in health education and was a teacher's assistant at NHI during her time as a student there.

 Dawn received her yoga teacher certification in India in 2001.
 She loves travel and adventure.
-Surfing, snowboarding are a big part of her life along with dance, nutrition, and spending time with her side kick Mergatroid, the best dog in the neighborhood.
+Surfing, snowboarding are a big part of her life along with dance, and nutrition.